Journal of Clinical Dermatology & Therapy Category: Clinical Type: Research Article

 - Sleep loss was recorded in percentage graphically.

-In addition, patients in both groups were advised use of protective clothing and avoidance of sun; frequent washing of exposed areas and application of topical steroids and oral administration of antihistaminics if itching was severe.
+General management: In addition, patients in both groups were advised use of protective clothing and avoidance of sun; frequent washing of exposed areas and application of topical steroids and oral administration of antihistaminics if itching was severe.

 Patients who developed side effects of the drug were given standard out or in patient care as appropriate.
 Patients who developed an exacerbation of their disease while on study were withdrawn and given other appropriate therapy to control the disease.